NCAS-CMS/cfa-conventions/source/cfa.md

-# Aggregation Variables
+# CF Aggregation (CFA) Conventions

-*v0.1 - v0.4 David Hassell and Jonathan Gregory, 2012 - 2019*

-*v0.5 Neil Massey, 2020*
+---

-*v0.6 David Hassell, Jonathan Gregory, Neil Massey, Bryan Lawrence and Sadie Bartholomew 2021-06-16*
+David Hassell, Jonathan Gregory, Neil Massey, Bryan Lawrence, Sadie Bartholomew

+Version 0.6, 2021-06-??

+---

+## Abstract

+This document describes the CFA (Climate and Forecast Aggregation) conventions for storing climate and forecast datasets which do not contain the data of selected variables, rather those variables contain metadata that provide instructions on how to create their data as an aggregation of data from other sources.
+The CFA conventions are only concerned with the aggregation of external data sources, and so must be used in conjunction with the CF (Climate and Forecast) metadata conventions, that provide all of the metadata required to physically interpret geoscientific variables.

+---

+## Introduction

+Some backgound here ... on the need and what the CFA convnetions provide

+The CF (Climate and Forecast) metadata conventions are designed to describe the geoscientific nature of climate and forecast data, i.e. for a netCDF data variable, they provide a description of the physical meaning of data and of its spatial, temporal, and other dimensional properties.
+The CFA (Climate and Forecast Aggregation) conventions described here are, by contrast, only concerned with the storage of the *data*, rather than the *metadata*, of selected netCDF variables.
+The CFA conventions do not duplicate nor re-define any of the metadata elements defined by the CF conventions.

+---

+## Identification of Conventions

+Files that follow this version of the CFA Conventions must indicate this by setting the CF defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to the version of the CF conventions that, where not superceded by the CFA conventions, define the file structure and metadata.
+For instance, a dataset which follows CF-1.9 and also CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.

+---

+## Terminology

+**aggregated data**

+The data of an *aggregation variable* that exists as a set of instructions on how to build an array from one or more other arrays stored elsewhere.

+**aggregation variable**

+A netCDF variable that does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.

+**fragment**

+An independent, possibly self-describing, array that defines a contiguous part of the *aggregated data*.
+The aggregated data is composed from a multi-dimensional orthogonal array of fragments.

+**fragment dimension**

+A dimension of the multi-dimensional orthogonal array of fragments that defines the *aggregated data*.

+**parent file**

+The netCDF file that contains the *aggregated variable*, and may also contain some or all of the *fragments*.

+---

+## Aggregation variables

-An *aggregation variable* does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.
+A *aggregation variable* does not contain its own data, as is ususal for CF-netCDF variables, instead it contains instructions on how to create its data as an aggregation of data from other sources.

 When created by an application program, the data of an aggregation variable is called its *aggregated data*.
 The aggregated data is composed of one or more *fragments*, each of which provides the values for a unique part of the aggregated data.
-Each fragment is contained in a file, either external to or shared by the dataset containing the aggregation variable; or else is assumed to contain wholly missing values.
+Each fragment is contained in a file that is either external to, or shared by, the dataset containing the aggregation variable; or else is assumed to contain wholly missing values.

 An aggregation variable should be a scalar (i.e. it has no dimensions) and the value of its single element is immaterial.
-It acts as a container for the usual attributes that define the data (such as **`standard_name`** and **`units`**), with the addition of special attributes that provide instructions on how to create the aggregated data.
+It acts as a container for the usual CF attributes that define the data (such as **`standard_name`** and **`units`**), with the addition of special attributes that provide instructions on how to create the aggregated data.
 The data type of the aggregated data is the same as the data type of the aggregated variable.

-The dimensions of the aggregated data, called the *aggregated dimensions*, must exist as dimensions in the dataset containing the aggregation variable and must be stored with the **`aggregated_dimensions`** attribute.
-The presence of an **`aggregated_dimensions`** attribute will identify an aggregation variable, therefore the **`aggregated_dimensions`** attribute must not be present on any variables that do not have aggregated data.
+The dimensions of the aggregated data, called the *aggregated dimensions*, must be stored with the scalar aggregation variable's **`aggregated_dimensions`** attribute.
 The value of the **`aggregated_dimensions`** attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data.
 If the aggregated data is scalar then the value of the **`aggregated_dimensions`** attribute must be an empty string.
+The named aggregated dimensions must exist as dimensions in the netCDF dataset containing the aggregation variable.

+The effective dimensions of the aggregation variable are therefore found by inspecting the **`aggregated_dimensions`** attribute, rather than the variable's netCDF dimensions, as is usual for CF-netCDF variables.
+The presence of an **`aggregated_dimensions`** attribute will identify an aggregation variable, therefore the **`aggregated_dimensions`** attribute must not be present on any variables that do not have aggregated data.

-The dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes, in the same way that the array dimensions perform that role for a non-aggregation variable.
+The dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes, in the same way that the array dimensions perform that role for a ususal CF-netCDF variable.
 For instance, all variables named by the **`cell_measures`** attribute of an aggregated data variable must span a subset of zero or more of the dimensions given by the **`aggregated_dimensions`** attribute; or the variable named by the **`bounds`** attribute of an aggregated coordinate variable must span all of the aggregated dimensions in the same order, as well as the trailing bounds dimension.
-Any coordinate variable that shares its name with an aggregated dimension of an aggregated data variable will be considered as part of the data variable's domain definition.
+Any CF coordinate variable that shares its name with an aggregated dimension of an aggregated data variable will be considered as part of the data variable's CF domain definition.

 The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
 Each